Governance

 - serve a four-year term

-- attend two evening meetings per half-term (online and in school)
+- attend approximately two evening meetings per half-term (one online and one in-person, with advance notice of meeting dates)

 - develop a broad understanding of the school and its operations